Master of Data Science

 - MATH 332 Elementary Linear Algebra

 Making Up Prerequisites

-Students with deficiencies in the required fundamental coursework may be admitted under the condition that they must remedy any deficiencies by taking the courses above at Illinois Tech, or transfer equivalent courses from another institution.
-Such courses taken to remedy coursework deficiencies must be passed with a grade of B or better.
+Students with omissions in the required fundamental coursework may be admitted under the condition that they fulfill any omissions by taking the above courses at Illinois Tech, or transfer equivalent courses from another institution.
+Such courses taken to fulfill coursework omissions must be passed with a grade of B or better.